customer7/ncn/src/site/notes/Neurosurgery Cases.md

 The main layout consists of three columns from left to right: site roadmap, article, and page navigation.

-- _Site roadmap_: Contains folders and links to specific webpages.
+- _Site roadmap_: Contains folders and links to specific pages.
 - _Article_: Features interesting cases.
 - _Page navigation_: Facilitates bi-directional linking to different places and back.